zavolanlab/mirflowz/README.md

 miRNA species it aligns to, with 1/n, where n is the number of genomic and/or transcriptomic loci that read aligns to.

+5. ASCII-style pileups of read alignments for the whole run, across libraries, and across subset of libraries - if specified - against the regions in the user-provided BED file, if any.

 To retain all intermediate files, include `--no-hooks` in the workflow call.

 ```bash